FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 impact on the local economy.

+**13.**

-**13.Notice of Motion submitted by Councillor A. TeskeyI will move at the next Meeting that this District Council write to the Finance Director torequest that due to the approval of 99 units by An Bord Pleanála in Deerpark, Adare andgiven the fact that the balance of €9.15 million is now due to this Local Authority thatthis funding be allocated to the Adare-Rathkeale Municipal District.**
+**Notice of Motion submitted by Councillor A. Teskey**

+**I will move at the next Meeting that this District Council write to the Finance Director to**

+**request that due to the approval of 99 units by An Bord Pleanála in Deerpark, Adare and**

+**given the fact that the balance of €9.15 million is now due to this Local Authority that**

+**this funding be allocated to the Adare-Rathkeale Municipal District.**

 The Motion was proposed by Councillor Teskey, seconded by Councillor Hartigan and